 The News Roundup — Domestic

-A federal judge has placed a pause on Texas’ draconian abortion restrictions.
-However, the Texas attorney general has filed an appeal.
+Approximately 78 percent of the country is now some degree of vaccinated.
+Reporting indicates the racial disparities in whose received the jab has narrowed significantly.

-Work on vaccines and the implementation of pandemic guidelines has progressed.
-Johnson & Johnson submitted data to the FDA seeking approval for booster shots.
-Los Angeles is implementing one of the most stringent sets of vaccine guidelines, outlining rules requiring everyone have proof of vaccination before entering public spaces like restaurants, bars, and gyms.
+That being said, 1,900 people are dying per day due to COVID-19.
+Despite that, companies, schools, and organizations are still working to resist vaccine mandates.

-We cover the most important stories from around the nation on the News Roundup.
+We cover the most important stories from around the country on the domestic portion of the News Roundup.

 Copyright 2021 WAMU 88.5